National Disability Insurance Scheme (NDIS) & Mental Health

 The Western Australian Association for Mental Health (WAAMH) led this CMHA activity funded through the MHA NDIS Capacity Building Project.
 MHCC anticipates a public report.

 On Monday 7 September 2015 MHCC launched a publication at their members only ‘Getting Ready for the NDIS’ Forum held in Sydney.
-The report can be accessed here:

 The report describes MHCC’s experiences and observations from a NSW community managed mental health sector trial site perspective across the first two years of NDIS implementation from June 2013 to 2015.
 During this time, MHCC undertook a ‘NDIS and Mental Health Partnership Project’ in partnership with the Mental Health Commission of NSW.
 MHCC acknowledges the contributions of mental health consumers, families and carers and service providers to the consultative processes conducted during the course of this project which is, we are pleased to announce, continuing in 2015/16.